Benefits

 -

-- payments equivalent to Universal Credit.
-This will be paid into your bank or on a pre-paid card if you do not have a bank account
+You will receive payments equal to Universal Credit.
+We will pay this into your bank account or on a pre-paid card (if you do not have a bank account)

 -

-Whilst the council’s duties to provide you with accommodation end when you are 21 (unless you are in education) you can still have a PA if you choose to do so, or you can access help and advice through our helpline.
+Whilst the council’s duties to provide you with accommodation end when you are 21 (unless you are in education), you can still have a PA if you want.
+You can get help and advice through our helpline.

 -